Three images of people caring for adults

 Important things to remember

 CAPS Check requests do not replace any other background checks that are currently required for your agency.
+The information provided pertains only to APS investigations, which are not criminal proceedings.
+CAPS Checks do not provide criminal background information.

 Please use Chrome, Firefox or Safari as your browser.